If you’re looking for tips to help you reset your Schlage Keypad Lock without code, you’re on the right page.

 Note that this reset method may not work for Schlage Connect, Schlage Encode and Schlage Sense Deadbolt.
 To reset your Schlage Connect Deadbolt, follow the steps below:

-- Slide the battery cover up to remove it.
-Next, disconnect the batteries.
+- Remove the battery cover.
+Next, disconnect the battery.

 - Press and hold the outside Schlage button.

 - While holding the Schlage button, reconnect the batteries and release the button afterward.
 This will reset the lock.

 - To confirm if the reset is successful, press the outside Schlage button, then enter one of the preset User Codes (4-digit code).
 If the bolt moves afterward, it means the reset was successful.

 What next after restoring factory default settings on your Schlage Keypad Lock?